LexadoF/Kiwi_site/site/docs/kiwiDoc.md

 # Kiwi Documentation

-This documentation will help you understand and use the commands of kiwiBot
+This documentation will help you understand and use the commands of kiwiBot.

 :::note